-This Early Version Of Olivia Rodrigo's "Drivers License" May Mean It's Not About Sabrina Carpenter
+The Original Lyrics Of "Drivers License" May Mean It's Not About Sabrina Carpenter After All

 There's a lot of unpack with Olivia Rodrigo's new song "Driver's License."
 Not only is the song going viral, but there's a popular fan theory circulating claiming the "blonde" mentioned in the first verse of the song is Sabrina Carpenter.
 The theory was pretty convincing, but after hearing the early version of Olivia Rodrigo's "Driver's License," I'm not so sure.
 If you've been listening to "Driver's License" on repeat, you may want to take a listen to the OG version.